is-120-winter-2023/overlays-cards/README.md

 </section>
 ```

-Since, by default, `<a>` elements are inline elements, you will need to set the `display` property of any `<a>` elements inside the `.cards` class to `inline-block` or `block` to make them behave like block elements.
+Since, by default, `<a>` elements are inline elements, you will need to set the `display` property of any `<a>` elements inside the `.cards` class to `inline-block` to make them behave like block elements.
 However, if you use a flexbox layout, you won't need to do this.
 To simplify this assignment, I recommend adding this to your CSS and not worrying about changing the `<a>` display property.
 We will learn more about how to use flexboxes in a future assignment.

 ```css
 .cards {